Explore the small towns and hidden corners of Ireland + Northern Ireland Option

 Harvey’s Point Cabaret Dinner is truly a night of song, dance, fun and great entertainment along with a fabulous 5-course dinner – the perfect evening!

-Dining Inclusions: 10 Irish Breakfast, 4 Dinners all including tea & coffee
+Dining Inclusions: 10 Irish Breakfast, (12 Irish Breakfast - with Northern Ireland Option) 4 Dinners all including tea & coffee

 (Meals not included provide an opportunity to experience a variety of Ireland’s culinary delights).